-This picture above it's the perfect showcase for the fashion of the French court between the 1670 and 1673.
+This picture above it's the perfect showcase for the fashion of the French court between 1670 and 1673.
 But this, certainly, is not what the courtiers in the movie wear.

-The outfits in the movie are certainly something else, and are as detailed and luxurious as those of their male counterparts.
+The outfits in the movie are certainly something else and are as detailed and luxurious as those of their male counterparts.
 But, simply put, they are not wearing 1670's French Fashion.
 But we don't need to look very far to see where the inspiration for the designs came for.
 We simply need to look across the channel into the newly restored English court.

 |Ladies of the English Court, 1670's|

 It's certainly a look that transpires sexuality and femininity.
 Probably the two most hated terms in the puritan book.
-So, when looking at them, it actually becomes quite clear why the designer would chose to follow English fashion instead of French, even if it meant being inaccurate.
+So, when looking at them, it actually becomes quite clear why the designer would choose to follow English fashion instead of French, even if it meant being inaccurate.

-Visually, the Restoration Fashion is more direct.
+Visually, Restoration Fashion is more direct.
 If, as a designer, you wanted to transmit to the audience that seduction and sex were the currency of the court ladies, that they abandon themselves to pleasure, then the English loose and relaxed gowns would do that more easily than the stiff and constricting gowns of the French fashion.

-So, yes, it's a huge historical inaccuracy, but it certainly gets the job done; from a narrative stand point.
+So, yes, it's a huge historical inaccuracy, but it certainly gets the job done; from a narrative standpoint.

 To wrap it up, briefly mention the Queen's design, which is done with a keen eye to detail.
 The wife of Louis XIV was Maria Therese of Spain, and it's a really nice detail that the designers chose to style her hair under the Spanish fashion (or at least inspired by it).